jonascheng/docker-demo/consul-redis-sentinel/README.md

 ## Overview

-Deploy a Consul datacenter, and an patroni-enabled timescaledb service.
-These resources will be used to provide complete service mesh and timescaledb cluster capabilities.
+Deploy a Consul datacenter, and an sentinel-enabled redis service.
+These resources will be used to provide complete service mesh and redis high availability capabilities.

+To prevent from confusing from redis cluster, avoid to use term - redis cluster.

 ## Prerequisites